WendyHanzer/6_1/Assignment05/README.md

-This is a simple Model Loader Program
+This is a simple Model Loader Program Using Assimp
 ========================================

 Commands